 An active participant in the writing community, Phyllis Gobbell helped organize the Tennessee Writers Alliance in 1990.
 She served on its Board of Directors for ten years, including two terms as president and one as chair of the Board.
-She was also a founding member of a writers group that still meets every Tuesday night, called the Nashville Writers Alliance.
+She was also a founding member of the Nashville Writers Alliance that still meets every Tuesday night.

 Education and Career

-Gobbell earned her B.S. in Education at the University of Tennessee, Knoxville, and received her M.A. in English from Austin Peay State University, Clarksville, Tennessee.
+Gobbell earned her B.S. in Education at the University of Tennessee, Knoxville and received her M.A. in English from Austin Peay State University.
 Her thesis consisted of a collection of stories entitled Listen to Me.
 Most of the stories have been published in literary journals and received awards.